ilastik/ilastik.github.io/documentation/objects/objects.md

 In this applet this continuous range is transferred into a binary one, containing only `0`s and `1`s (so no values in between) by comparing it to a set threshold.

 **Note:** To see the results of changing the parameter settings in this applet, press the "Apply" button.
+**Also be aware that if you already continued in the workflow, changing parameters here will delete any object labelling you have done.**

 There are two algorithms you can choose from to threshold your data: _Simple_ and _Hysteresis_, which can be selected using the "Method" drop down.
 The most important difference between the two is that hysteresis thresholding makes it possible to separate connected objects.